If your physical condition changes (for example, if you develop a cold, persistent cough or fever), please notify your doctor.

 Parking is available in the Outpatient Parking Area.
 Report to the Outpatient Department to check in for your surgery.

 You will be taken from Outpatient Registration to a room and prepared for surgery.
 Family and/or friends will be shown to the appropriate Waiting Room.

 From your room, you will be taken to the Holding Area.
 This is where the final preparations for the Operating Room are completed.
 The average waiting time in the holding area is 30-45 minutes.
 If there is a delay, your family/friends will be notified in the Waiting Room.

 The doctor will contact the family after surgery.
 The surgical team intends to keep your family and/or friends informed during lengthy procedures or when there is a delay.
 If your family and/or friends have concerns that your procedure has taken longer than planned, a volunteer will be available to assist them.

 For your family’s convenience, vending areas are located throughout the hospital.
-Family may also use the hospital cafeteria, which is open 24 hours.

 From the Operating Room, you will be taken to the Recovery Room.
 The average length of stay in the Recovery Room is one-two hours.
 Your family/friends will be notified if it takes longer.
 They will also be notified of your nursing unit room and floor number.
 From the Recovery Room, you will be taken to your room or returned to the Outpatient Department.